csmith763/homepage/docs/source/OutreachBlogPosts/intro_examples/fenced_area/fenced_area.rst

 Graphically
 ```````````
-Another approach to solving this problem is graphically and with a little bit of algebra.
-Looking at the equations formulated previously, a new equation can be formed by solving one variable for the other.
-If you have learned how to solve a system of equations try this out for yourself first before seeing the answer.
+Another approach to solving this problem is graphically and with some algebra.
+Looking at the equations formulated previously, a new equation can be formed by solving for one variable from the other.
+If you have learned how to solve a system of equations in your math classes, try this out for yourself first before seeing the answer.

 .. math::